3 years (full-time) / 5 years (part-time) / n/a (distance / e-Learning)

 - Pedagogy, knowledge and the built environment

 These themes are explored at multiple scales (supra-national, national, regional and local), in urban and rural spaces, and across different sectors (such as housing, environment, labour markets).
-Research work at the School of Planning and Geography is organised into five main groups with a number of crosscutting research centres.
+Research work at the School of Geography and Planning is organised into five main groups with a number of crosscutting research centres.
 Some of these focus work within research groups and others operate across research group boundaries.
-For more information on the School's research interests, please follow this link.
+Please see the School of Geography and Planning research webpages for more information.

 - Social theory and housing, including the meaning of home and neighbourhoods

 - Contribution of housing to urban regeneration

 - The Governance, Planning and Management of Housing